cjbarrie/oxspsch/README.md

 # oxspsch

-Repo of  materials for Oxford Spring School in Advanced Research Methods: Analysing Twitter Data
+Instructor: Christopher Barrie, Lecturer in Computational Sociology, School of Social and Political Science, University of Edinburgh

+Course description: Oxford Spring School in Advanced Research Methods, Analysing Twitter Data.
+Course designed as three-day workshop covering multiple aspects of the Twitter API, and using `academictwitteR` as the principal library to make API requests to the Twitter Academic Research Product Track API.

 ![Alt Text](coursebanner.png)